-Geology majors must pass Physical and Historical Geology with grades of C or better.
+1Geology majors must pass Physical and Historical Geology with grades of C or better.

-ARTS elective must be from DANC, MUS, THEA, or VIAR.
+2ARTS elective must be from DANC, MUS, THEA, or VIAR.

-Students who meet criteria set by the Department of Mathematics may register for MATH 270 upon entry.
-Those who do not meet these qualifications must take MATH 109, Algebra, and or MATH 110,

-Trigonometry, and are advised to complete these courses in the summer semester prior to the freshman year.
+3Students who meet criteria set by the Department of Mathematics may register for MATH 270 upon entry.
+Those who do not meet these qualifications must take MATH 140 or 143.
+Students are advised to complete this course in the summer semester prior to the freshman year.

-With approval of the Department of Geology, TWO of the following may be substituted for MATH 301 STAT 427, STAT 428, GIS 305, GIS 405, or RRES 406, provided that the student satisfies core curriculum requirements by taking six hours of mathematics.
+4With approval of the Department of Geology, TWO of the following may be substituted for MATH 301 STAT 427, STAT 428, GIS 305, GIS 405, or RRES 406, provided that the student satisfies core curriculum requirements by taking six hours of mathematics.
 NOTE: most graduate programs and many professional careers require the second calculus course.

-Consult Geology advisor for approved list.
+5Consult Geology advisor for approved list.

-Concentrations: environmental geology, petroleum geology.
-A list of courses that satisfy concentration \electives is available from the advisors.
+6Concentrations: environmental geology, petroleum geology.
+A list of courses that satisfy concentration electives is available from the advisors.

-BHSC Elective must be chosen from ANTH, ECON, GEOG, POLS, PSYC, or SOCI, with at least one course at the 200-level or above.
+7BHSC Elective must be chosen from ANTH, ECON, GEOG, POLS, PSYC, or SOCI, with at least one course at the 200-level or above.

-100 and 200 level Geology courses, 300-level Geology field trips, GEOL 305 and GEOL 325 may not be used to satisfy Geology elective requirements.
+8100 and 200 level Geology courses, 300-level Geology field trips, GEOL 305 and GEOL 325 may not be used to satisfy Geology elective requirements.

-Must be chosen from HIST, MODL, LITERATURE (in English or foreign language), or PHIL.
+9Must be chosen from HIST, MODL, Literature (in English or foreign language literature), or PHIL.